chand1012/chand1012.github.io/_posts/2019-08-05-FromPythonToGo.md

 }
 ```

 By default, channels will pause your program until they have data to read from, in this case that data is a boolean value.
 This is considered the "old" way.
 The "new" and "recommended" way (which I myself follow) uses the `sync` module.
-Instead of having a seperate channel for the status of the thread, you pass a pointer to a variable of the type `sync.WaitGroup` into the worker and defer the command `wg.Done()` like so:
+Instead of having a separate channel for the status of the thread, you pass a pointer to a variable of the type `sync.WaitGroup` into the worker and defer the command `wg.Done()` like so:

 ```Go
 package main